-The unfortunate reality is that there are always scammers lurking, ready to prey on homeowners who need a quick sale.
-Before entering into any contract, thoroughly research the company or person and ask for references of past sellers.
 Be wary of any buyers who show no interest in seeing your home in person and who only correspond via email, as those could be red flags of a scam.
+HomeLight, which provides cash offers through our Simple Sale platform, is accredited by the Better Business Bureau and holds an A+ rating.

 Possibility of “bait and switch”

-Kevin Kendrick, a top Orlando agent who sells homes 45% faster than average and is also a certified iBuyer, sometimes sees reasonable cash offers come in for his sellers, which can be exciting at first — but that offer isn’t set in stone until the contract is finalized.
+Kevin Kendrick, a top Orlando agent who is also a certified iBuyer, sometimes sees reasonable cash offers come in for his sellers, which can be exciting at first — but that offer isn’t set in stone until the contract is finalized.

 “A cash buyer might make an offer that’s close to list price, but then they often ask for pricey repairs at the inspection stage,” he explains.
 “When all is said and done, the final price might be up to 15% below fair market value.”